-Error messages can originate on the server side or the client side, and each error message includes an error code, SQLSTATE value, and message string, as described in Section B.1, “Error Message Sources and Components”.
-For lists of server-side, client-side, and global (shared between server and clients) error, see Section B.3, “Server Error Message Reference”, Section B.4, “Client Error Message Reference”, and Section B.5, “Global Error Message Reference”.
+Error messages can originate on the server side or the client side, and each error message includes an error code, SQLSTATE value, and message string, as described in Section B.1, “Error Message Sources and Elements”.
+For lists of server-side, client-side, and global (shared between server and clients) errors, see MySQL 8.0 Error Message Reference.

 Error information in MySQL is available in the server error log, at the SQL level, from within client programs, and at the command line.

 On the server side, some messages are intended for the error log.
 For information about configuring where and how the server writes the log, see Section 5.4.2, “The Error Log”.

 Other server error messages are intended to be sent to client programs and are available as described in Client Error Message Interface.

 The range within which a particular error code lies determines whether the server writes an error message to the error log or sends it to clients.
 For information about these ranges, see Error Code Ranges.

 At the SQL level, there are several sources of error information in MySQL:

 SQL statement warning and error information is available through the

 SHOW ERRORSstatements.
 The

 warning_countsystem variable indicates the number of errors, warnings, and notes (with notes excluded if the